ali1234/raspi-teletext/README.md

 The white level is specified as a number between 0 and 100.
 This is the "brightness" of the high bits of the teletext signal.
 Default is 100.

+The '-f' argument activates full-field mode, where every available ine on the display is used for teletext, allowing much greater bandwidth.
+Most decoders do not support this mode.

 Running with no arguments will show a demo.
 Running "teletext -" will read packets from stdin and display them.
 You can therefore